messiest/cifar-extender/README.md

-# CIFAR10 Extended
+# CIFAR Extender

-Extending the CIFAR10 data set with images from ImageNet
+Extend the CIFAR10 data set with images from ImageNet.